sentioxyz/docs/docs/Collect Data/data-types/event-logs.md

 next:
   description: ''
 ---
-Every event log is a structured data stored in Sentio.
-Users can submit it from Sentio Processor as described in [logs-in-processor](logs-in-processor "mention")
+Every event log is a structured but schema-less data stored in Sentio.

 ## Log Levels